 - proof of English language proficiency, less than two years old, if English isn't your first language

 - two references, one of which must be academic – the references should focus on your academic and research skills, as well as your suitability to undertake PhD level study

 - funding or scholarship information

-- research proposal of up to 1,500 words in length, clearly demonstrating the potential contribution both in theory and practice; please use our Postgraduate Research Proposal Outline and attache this with your application
+- research proposal, clearly demonstrating the potential contribution both in theory and practice; please use our guidance above and attach this with your application

 By filling these details out as fully as possible, you'll avoid any delay to your application being processed by the University.

 If your chosen supervisor is available to work with you, they'll confirm this and nominate a potential second supervisor.
 As soon as a second supervisor is confirmed, an offer of study will be sent to you through Pegasus, our online application system.